djspiewak/emm/README.md

 } yield name
 ```

-Simple and straightforward, with all the same syntax as before.
+It works as expected, with all the same syntax as before.
 However, if we look at the same example using monad transformers, a rather distopian picture emerges:

 ```scala
 def readName: Task[String] = ???